Scapesfear/agents-assignment/README.md

 | 3.
 Correction | "No stop"       | Speaking    | INTERRUPTS  | "No" and "stop" not in ignore list.            |
 | 4.
 Mixed Input | "Yeah wait"     | Speaking    | INTERRUPTS  | "Yeah" consumed, "wait" remains.               |

-The requirement for Python 3.9+ is standard for LiveKit agents, as modern asynchronous features used in the library rely on newer Python versions.
-Since your logs show you are using Python 3.11, listing "3.9+" is safe and accurate.

-Here is the refined **Installation & Running** section.
-It explicitly warns users to install your local library instead of the public one.

 -------